labepi/tsclas/README.md

 # Description

-In this project a classification of the Collaborative IoT time series is proposed, based on the knowledge extracted from a set of reliable time series.
+In this project a classification of IoT time series based on the class separability analysis of their ordinal patterns tfransformation is proposed.

-These reliable time series is the set of airport weather stations from several parts of the world.

 # Folders and Files